How to Speak to Toddlers: Speaking ‘Toddler-ese’

 As he calms a bit more, it becomes your turn to give a message (explanation, distraction, etc.): “But no, sweetheart, noooo.
 It’s raining!
 Raining!
 Wet…yucky!
 Come with me!
 Let’s have a pillow fight.
 Come fun!
 It’s fun!”

-Voice.
+Use your voice.
 Use more oomph than normal, but speak at a lower volume than your child is using.
-Reflect some of the fear, frustration and other emotions you hear in their tone of voice, at about a third of their intensity.
-(If your child is very shy or sensitive, you will probably have to use a bit less intensity.)
+Reflect some of the fear, frustration, and other emotions you hear in their voice, but at about a third of their intensity.
+(If your child is very tentative or sensitive, you will probably have to use a bit less intensity.)
 Gradually bring your voice back to normal as they begin to calm.

-Face.
 Be expressive.
-Raise your eyebrows, shake your head, open your eyes, furrow your brow and purse your lips.
+Raise your eyebrows, shake your head, open your eyes, furrow your brow, or purse your lips.

-Body language.
 Use lots of gestures.
-Wag a finger, wave your hands, point, shrug, stomp the ground.
+Wag a finger, wave your hands, point, shrug, or stomp the ground.

 It can take a little time to get the hang of Toddler-ese.
-So, if you’re just learning and still feel self-conscious talking like that, no worries––just start out slowly.
-Use it first for the little up and downs.
-Once you get more comfortable with it, gradually start using it for more turbulent upsets.
-I guarantee that you will love using it.
+After all, speaking in Todder-ese can be embarrassing!
+We’re not used to talking like that, but it’s the way that works.
+So, you have a decision to make: Should I do what works for my child or should I worry more about what other people will think about me?
+If you’re just learning and still feel self-conscious talking like that, no worries—just start out slowly.
+You may even want to practice in the bathroom by yourself!
+Then, use it for little ups and downs first.
+Once you get more comfortable using Toddler-ese, gradually start using it for more turbulent upsets.
+I guarantee that you will love using it!

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.